 Gordon Parks and Ralph Ellison go out in Harlem in the winter of 1948.
 They shoot the photographs together.
 Ellison writes the text as a response to their photograph- those photographs.
 The essay is supposed to be published in the May issue of Magazine of the Year, 1948 edition.
 Just weeks before it goes to press and they submit all the materials, they get proofs back for the layout, everything is done.
 And just weeks before the magazine is set to go to press they get a letter from the magazine saying that unfortunately, it has to declare bankruptcy, and all of the materials are now part of the legal proceedings, and we're very sorry, but it's not going to happen.
 And so they sort of give up on it.
 Ellison is able to gain control of his text, but Parks kind of gives up on it.
 Parks does retain a copy of his photographs, which he later takes to Life's picture magazine.
-And that's a portfolio he shows him, um,that gets him the Red Jackson story, that Red Jackson assignment for Life Magazine.
+And that's a portfolio he shows him, um, that gets him the Red Jackson story, that Red Jackson assignment for Life Magazine.

-Ellison, on the other hand, didn't publish Harlem is Nowhere until 1964.
+Ellison, on the other hand, doesn't publish Harlem is Nowhere until 1964.
 By this point, the Lafargue Clinic is closed.
-So he takes out all mention of the Lafargue Clinic out of the essay, and he publishes it in a 1964 issue of Harper's Magazine, with four photographs by Roy
+So he takes out all mention of the Lafargue Clinic out of the essay, and he publishes it in a 1964 issue of Harper's Magazine, with four photographs by Roy DeCarava that were taken from the Sweet Flypaper of Life, a really interesting turn of events.
+And so that's kind of where the story ends.